ZZZZzzzzac/numfi/README.md

 Feature:

 - Automatically perform fixed-point arithmetic through overloaded operators

 - Maximum compatibility with numpy and other library, just like a normal numpy.ndarray

-- Optimized calculation speed by minimizing quantization as much as possible
+- Optimized calculation speed, and keep bit precision as much as possible

+- mimic the behavior of matlab's fixed-point toolbox

 ## Install